TheLostHomeyAppRepositories/homey.dingz/README.md

 **Note:**

-- When adding or removing an input, thermostat, light output or blind motor, all devices on the dingz Switch must be removed and reloaded via the Homey dingz app.
 - **If you have problems after the upgrade, remove and reload all devices.**

 ---

 ## Supported Devices

-- dingz Switch FW: > 1.3.25
+- dingzSwitch FW: > 1.3.30
-- dingz Switch plus FW: > 1.3.25
+- dingzSwitch plus FW: > 1.3.30

 ---

 ## Usage

-1. Install dingz Switch.
+1. Install dingzSwitch.
 1. Add device to WLAN.
 1. Configure device with the Webinterface.
    - Add buttons name
    - Add device name
    - Add room name
-   - Add each dimmers, blinds name
+   - Add each button, dimmers, blinds name
    - Configure all dimmers, blinds and shades
    - **Test if device is installed correctly**
-1. Add dingz Switch to Homey.
+1. Add device to Homey.

 ---

 ## Changelog

+v1.2.0

+- Upgrade to SDKv3 (aka Homey Pro (Early 2023) support)
+- Pairing refactored (more homey style)
+- Preparations for next firmware release
+- Some fixes

 v1.1.3